Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/ordering.md

 ORDER BY price NULLS LAST;
 ```

-## A Peek Behind the Curtain

-When Postgres retrieves records in a query it first.

-1. Retrieves the table(s) specified in the `FROM` clause.
-1. Performs the `SELECT` on the data retrieved in step 1 including the `WHERE` clause.
-1. Sorts the selected rows as specified in the `ORDER BY` clause

-This is because `ORDER BY` is **expensive** relative to retrieving records and filtering values with the `WHERE` clause.
-By filtering out all records that do not match the `SELECT` the sort only needs to put a minimum number of rows in order.

 ## Combining ORDER BY and LIMIT

-We can combine `ORDER BY` and `LIMIT` sort our records and then retrieve a subset of the records.
+We can combine `ORDER BY` and `LIMIT` to sort our records and then retrieve a subset of those sorted records.

 For example: